-Figure 1 presents the performance of a ResNeXt-29, 8x64d CNN trained on the 20 CIFAR-100 superclasses using the training schedule reported in Xie et al. [36] and the implementation provided by Yang [37].
+Figure 1(a) presents the performance of a ResNeXt-29, 8x64d Convolutional Neural Network (CNN) trained on the 20 CIFAR-100 superclasses using the training schedule reported in [37] and the implementation provided by [38].
 In each superclass, the five constituent subclasses exhibit substantial performance variation, and the worst-performing subclass can underperform the aggregate superclass by over 30 accuracy points.
 This same phenomenon in medical imaging would lead to massively different outcomes for different subsets of the population, be these demographically or pathologically determined.
+To confirm that these large differences in subclass performance do not result from random variation within each superclass, we randomly permute the subclass labels within each superclass and evaluate our model on these random subclasses.
+If random variation was the cause of the stratification observed in Fig. 1(a), we would expect the inter-subclass performance variance to remain unchanged in this experiment.
+Instead, we find that inter-subclass performance variance is reduced by an average of 66% across all superclasses when the subclasses are randomly rather than semantically assigned, indicating that the performance stratification observed in Fig. 1(a) cannot be attributed to random variation.

-Table 1 shows classification results on randomly selected subclasses ("dolphin" and "mountain") when 75% of the examples in a subclass are dropped from the training set, simulating a subclass with reduced prevalence.
+Table 1 (middle) shows classification results on randomly selected subclasses ("dolphin" and "mountain") when 75% of the examples in a subclass are dropped from the training set, simulating a subclass with reduced prevalence.
 While the overall marine mammals superclass performance drops by only 4 accuracy points when the dolphin subclass is subsampled, performance on the dolphin subclass drops by 14 points from 0.78 to 0.64.
-Similar trends are observed for the mountain subclass.
+Similar trends are observed for the mountain subclass, where overall superclass performance drops by 5 accuracy points when the mountain subclass is subsampled, but performance on the mountain subclass itself drops by 19 points.
 Clearly, unmeasured subclass underrepresentation can lead to substantially worse performance on that subclass, even when superclass performance is only modestly affected.